davesheinbein/SEI-CC-8/work/w11/d2/02-03-intro-to-react-hooks/intro-to-react-hooks.md

 To get set up for this lesson:

-- `cd ~/code/react-mastermind` to move into the project/repo
+- `cd ~/code` to move into your code folder.
-- Sync the code:  `git fetch --all` then `git reset --hard origin/master`
+- Clone the starter code:  `git clone https://git.generalassemb.ly/SEI-CC/react-hooks.git`
+- Move into the new folder:  `cd react-hooks`
+- Install the Node modules:  `npm i`
 - Open the project in VS Code
 - Open a terminal session (`ctrl + backtick`)
-- Just in case, install the Node modules: `$ npm i`
 - Start the React Dev Server: `$ npm start`

 Once the app is open, your browser will show something like the following, depending upon the current level of your battery and whether your computer is charging or not: